Switch location / audience type

 Of course, when you or any other family members need care, planning what to do can be very stressful.
 You’ll be faced with many decisions and may be unsure where to start or who to talk to, particularly when it comes to sorting out how to pay for care as long as it’s needed.

-At Canaccord Genuity Wealth Management, in our team of independent wealth planners we have experts who are specially qualified to provide advice in this area and some who are trusted accredited members of SOLLA (Society of Later Life Advisers).
+At Canaccord Genuity Wealth Management, in our team of independent Wealth Planners we have experts who are specially qualified to provide advice in this area and some who are trusted accredited members of SOLLA (Society of Later Life Advisers).
 Please contact us if you would like an initial conversation to discuss your personal circumstances or for a family member who might need to go into a care home.
 We can set up a video call to include different family members if that would help.

 Request a consultation